littlej541/hands-off/README.md

 Toggle a player based block marking lock and specify POI types for mod compatibility.

-- `lockToPlayer` - Blocks others from changing the marked status of blocks the did not mark themselves.
+- `lockToPlayer` - Blocks others from changing the marked status of blocks they did not mark themselves.
     - This does **NOT** stop players from simply breaking the block to remove the status, this should be accomplished through other means.
 - `extraPoiTypes` Allows extra POI types be specified as able to be marked.
     - It is a list of registry names for POI types.
 These values may be difficult to find without viewing source code.
 Format is of the form: